 In accordance with Government Auditing Standards, we have also issued our report dated July 13, 2022, on our consideration of the PUD's internal control over financial reporting as it relates to the Schedule, and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance related to the Schedule.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance related to the Schedule.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the PUD's internal control over financial reporting and compliance related to the Schedule.

-Macias Gihi & O'Connell D San Diego, California
+Macias Gini É O'Connell LP

-July 13, 2022
+San Diego, California July 13, 2022

-Schedule of Allocation for Billing to Metropolitan Wastewater Utility For the Fiscal Year Ended June 30, 2019
+Schedule of Allocation for Billing to Metropolitan Wastewater Utility

+For the Fiscal Year Ended June 30, 2019